-4 ST DUNSTAN'S JUNIOR SCHOOL TRANSITION TO SENIOR SCHOOL
+4. ST DUNSTAN'S JUNIOR SCHOOL TO SENIOR SCHOOL TRANSITION

 It is anticipated that Year 6 pupils will transfer into the Senior School.
-However, the offer of automatic transition is the decision of the Junior to School Transitions Panel ("the Panel").
-The Panel comprises members of the Junior and Senior School Leadership Teams, the College Leadership Team and representatives from the Inclusion and Enrichment Department and the Admissions Department.
-Decisions are based primarily on recent standardised assessment data, but the panel will also review wider information from historic standardised data, learning scores, internal assessments and classroom performance in Years 4 and 5.
+However, the offer of automatic transition is the decision of the Junior to School Transitions panel ("the Panel").
+The Panel comprises members of the Junior and Senior School Leadership Teams, the College Leadership Team and representatives from the Inclusion and Enrichment Department and the Admissions team.
+Decisions are based primarily on recent standardised assessment data, but the panel will also review wider information from historic standardised data, learning scores, internal assessments and classroom performance in years 4 and 5.
 It is the aim of the panel to make their decision in the first half term of the Trinity term, when pupils are in Year 5.
-Those pupils who are transferring automatically to the Senior School further to the Panel's decision do not need to sit the entrance test.
+Those pupils who are transferring automatically to the Senior School further to the Panel's decision do not need to sit the Entrance test.

 The Panel's decision will always be in line with our policies regarding Special Educational Needs and Disabilities and Equal Opportunities.
-All pupils who meet the threshold for automatic transition into the Senior School will be assured of those places; they will have no need to prepare for admissions tests for St Dunstan's or for other schools in Year 6, unless they choose to.
+All pupils who meet the threshold for automatic transition into the Senior School will be assured of those places; they will have no need to prepare for admissions tests for St Dunstan's or for other schools in Year 6, unless they choose to, or there are wider reasons for leaving St Dunstan's College.